-There is a lot of old world charm here too, Trams were erstwhile mode of transport which were initially in only 6 cities of India.
-At present Calcutta is the only city which has them and so are the double-decker buses.
-The rickshaw are unique where a man pulls them and does not ride it like a bicycle and is probably the most expensive mode of transport for a short distance.
+There is a lot of old-world charm here too, Trams were an erstwhile mode of transport which were initially in only 6 cities of India.
+At present Calcutta is the only city which has them and so is the double-decker buses.
+The rickshaw is unique where a man pulls them and does not ride it like a bicycle and is probably the most expensive mode of transport for a short distance.

-Every Indian is crazy about cricket but there are only a handful places with craze for soccer, with teams like Mohan Bagan and Mohammedan Sporting which are the oldest surviving clubs of India and are more than 125 years old.
-Calcutta has equal crazy for Cricket, in the months of leagues big displays and projectors are installed on streets where people can gather and enjoy matches.
-My Grandfather was avid soccer player who has represented India on national as well as International platforms, that is what gave me information on the clubs and game even as a kid.
+Every Indian is crazy about cricket but there are only handful places with the craze for soccer, with teams like Mohan Bagan and Mohammedan Sporting which are the oldest surviving clubs of India and are more than 125 years old.
+Calcutta has equal crazy for Cricket, in the months of leagues, big displays and projectors are installed on streets where people can gather and enjoy matches.
+My Grandfather was an avid soccer player who has represented India on national as well as international platforms, that is what gave me information on the clubs and game even as a kid.